RichardLangner/MultiTapButton/README.md

 ## CHECKING IF THE BUTTON IS DOWN
 To check if a button is currently down use `if(button1.down()){...}`

-## CHECKING IF BUTTON CHANGED STATE
+## CHECKING IF BUTTON HAS CHANGED STATE
 When a button is pressed or released it generates an event.
 These events only happen once per transition.<br>
 To check if a button just went 'down' (switch closed) use <br>`if(button1.downEvent()){...}`<br>
 To check if a button just went 'up' (switch opened) use <br>`if(button1.upEvent()){...}`